krishgoel20/Registration-App/README.md

 ### 7. Database Integration ('Database.js')
 Integrate MongoDB to store user registration data as follows :
-    1. **Set Up MongoDB** - Make sure to have a MongoDB server up and running.
++ **Set Up MongoDB** - Make sure to have a MongoDB server up and running.
 Either set up a local MongoDB server or use a cloud-based MongoDB service like MongoDB Atlas.
-    2. **Install a MongoDB library** - Install a library to connect to MongoDB from the React Native app
++ **Install a MongoDB library** - Install a library to connect to MongoDB from the React Native app
-    3. **Database connection** - Set up a database connection within the React Native app, including the React Native credentials.
++ **Database connection** - Set up a database connection within the React Native app, including the React Native credentials.
-    4. **Define a schema** - Define a schema for user registration data.
++ **Define a schema** - Define a schema for user registration data.
 This schema should match the structure of the data to be stored in the database.
 A library like Mongoose or ObjectID can be used to define and work with schemas.
-    5. **Implement Database Operations** - Implement functions or methods to perform CRUD operations (Create, Read, Update, Delete) in the app :
++ **Implement Database Operations** - Implement functions or methods to perform CRUD operations (Create, Read, Update, Delete) in the app :
-        a. **Create** - Insert user registration data into the database when a user registers.
+    + **Create** - Insert user registration data into the database when a user registers.
-        b. **Read** - Retrieve user data from the database to display on the Profile screen.
+    + **Read** - Retrieve user data from the database to display on the Profile screen.
-        c. **Update** - To allow users to modify their registration data.
+    + **Update** - To allow users to modify their registration data.
-        d. **Delete** - To allow users to delete their registration data, if needed.
+    + **Delete** - To allow users to delete their registration data, if needed.
-    6. **API Integration** - Modify the registration screen ('RegisterScreen.js') to interact with the database when a user registers.
++ **API Integration** - Modify the registration screen ('RegisterScreen.js') to interact with the database when a user registers.
 Make an API call to send user registration data to the database for storage.

 ### 8. Error Handling and Validation
 Ensure to implement proper error handling and validation for database operations and user inputs.
 This enables better user experience and ensures data consistency.